-The subcontractor has overall accountability for the safety of its project and shall allocate the resources necessary for implementing all required safety-related requirements and contract/subcontract requirements.
+The subcontractor has overall accountability for the safety of their project and shall allocate the resources necessary for implementing all required safety-related requirements and contract/subcontract requirements.
 The subcontractor shall:

 - Follow all NREL site-specific environmental, safety and health requirements and associated permits as defined by this manual. - Establish ESHQ flow-down requirement in all subcontracts.
-The subcontractor shall validate that these requirements are accurately and completely flowed down to all subcontractors through training, orientation, direct observation, and other performance assurance methods. - Implement the appropriate requirements of this manual into the CESHP.
+The subcontractor shall validate that these requirements are accurately and completely flowed down to all subcontractors through training, orientation, direct observation, and other performance assurance methods. - Designate a subcontractor safety manager/designated on-site safety representative to oversee all activities. - Provide training to employees in safe-work practices. - Document all required training and have available for review. - Provide personal protective equipment (PPE) as required, training employees in how to use the equipment and enforcing its use in the field. - Monitor the workplace for unsafe conditions and take immediate action to correct unsafe conditions, acts, and other deficiencies identified during inspections. - Perform necessary personal exposure monitoring.

-National Renewable Energy Laboratory Environment, Safety, Health, & Quality Office Title Effective Date Supersedes Construction Environment, Safety, & Health Manual 1/01/2024 Version 7
+National Renewable Energy Laboratory Environment, Safety, Health, & Quality Office Title Effective Date Supersedes Service and Maintenance Subcontractor Environment, Safety and Health Manual 08/01/2024 Version 1